Gwyneth Paltrow: Vegan Buckwheat & Banana Pancakes

 Vegan buckwheat & banana pancake recipe | Gwyneth Paltrow | Healthy

-Gwyneth Paltrow is the epitome of a beautiful, sexy, healthy woman, and now she has a cool new website called GOOP.
+Gwyneth Paltrow is the epitome of a beautiful, sexy, healthy woman, and shes known for empowering other women.
+I love that about her!

 SERVES: 3 or 4 (makes about a dozen pancakes)